KeyboardKit/KeyboardKit/Readmes/Actions.md

 * `none`- an "no action" placeholder action.

+Note that some keyboard actions require custom handling.

 ## Gestures

 Some keyboard actions have standard gesture actions, as described above.

-These actions can be accessed with:

-* `standardAction(for: gesture)`
-* `standardDoubleTapAction`
-* `standardLongPressAction`
-* `standardPressAction`
-* `standardReleaseAction`
-* `standardRepeatAction`
-* `standardTapAction`

-You can trigger these actions manually, but a better and more dynamic way is to use an action handler.
+These actions can be accessed with the `standardAction(for: gesture)` function.
+Although you could trigger it manually, a more dynamic way is to use an action handler.

+You can also use the `keyboardGestures` view modifier to bind keyboard-specific gestures to any `SwiftUI` view.
+This will setup view gestures for a certain action.

 ## Action handlers